aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The Aquaero devices expose eight physical, eight virtual and four calculated virtual temperature sensors, as well as two flow sensors.
 The fans expose their speed (in RPM), power, voltage and current.
 The four fans can also be controlled directly, as well as configured as DC or PWM using pwm[1-4]_mode.
+Aquaero 6 supports PWM for all four fans, while the Aquaero 5 supports it only for the fourth fan.
 Temperature offsets can also be controlled.

 Additionally, Aquaero devices also expose twenty temperature sensors and twelve flow